Chile's airports to resume normal operations as strike ends

-SANTIAGO (Reuters) - Chile’s Defense Minister said the government and workers tied to the civil aviation authority reached an agreement Sunday, ending a four-day strike that forced airlines to cancel hundreds of flights and left thousands of passengers stranded.
+SANTIAGO, Dec 20 (Reuters) - Chile’s government and workers tied to the civil aviation authority came to an agreement Sunday evening, putting an end to a four-day strike that forced airlines to cancel hundreds of flights and left thousands of passengers stranded.

-“We want say to all the Chileans who were affected (by the strike) that we deeply regret this situation, that we will go the extra mile together with the airlines, with all of our staff and also with workers from the civil aviation authority to reverse this situation,” said Defense Minister Jose Antonio Gomez.

-“Due to the end of the strike, LAN will resume operation of all its flights within Chile in the coming hours,” the carrier said.
+A spokesman for the Defense Ministry told Reuters an agreement had been reached but provided no further details.

-LAN said that as part of its contingency plan it will add 16 domestic flights to its normal itinerary between December 20-22, but warned that considering the high occupancy rates in the run-up to the Christmas holiday, relocating passengers affected by the strike could take several days.
+Due to the high occupancy rates in the run-up to the Christmas holiday, “relocating affected passengers after the strike is over could take several days,” LAN said.

 The regional carrier’s chief executive, Enrique Cueto, told local newspaper La Tercera, that the strike was likely to cost LAN between $10 million and $15 million.